Ivan Poddubny: Biography

 While touring in Rostov, Ivan meet his future second wife whom he married in 1923.
 In 1920s he was touring the United States staying undefeated while visiting New York City, Los Angeles, Philadelphia, Chicago, San Francisco.

 On February 2, 1926 in New York City, Poddubny lost to world heavyweight wrestling champion Joe Stecher, which is considered Poddubny's first loss in 25 years.
 On June 16, Stecher defeats Poddubny again at the Olympic Auditorium in Los Angeles in front of 10,000 people.

 During his tour in the United States he was forced to fight freestyle as his opponents.
 At age 56 Ivan won a beauty contest among men in the United States.
 Being unable to take out his earned half a million dollars from the bank (required to be a citizen), he left for home.

-Later Ivan continued to perform in the Russian circuses retiring finally at age of 70.
+Later Ivan continued to perform in the Russian circuses retiring finally aged 70.
 His last farewell performance he did in the Tula city circus in 1941.
 After his retirement, he with his wife settled in Kuban buying a two-storey house with a garden in Yeysk.

 In November 1939, he was given the title of Honored Artist of the RSFSR, and in 1945 that of Honored Master of Sports.

 During the Nazi German occupation, he refused to leave the Soviet Union to train German wrestlers.

 And the last battle is held at the age of 70.
 After the end of his career, he moved to the Sea of Azov and lived until his death - 77 years.

 Poddubny maintained a lifelong professional rivalry with wrestler Stanislaus Zbyszko.
 He died undefeated on 8 August 1949, in the town of Yeysk, in the Kuban region in Southern Russia from a heart attack.
 Ivan was buried in Yeysk in a park outside of the city.
 At his burial site was installed an obelisk that used to say "Here lies the Russian bogatyr".